sigsep/open-unmix-pytorch/docs/training.md

 A dataset of that assumes audio sources to be stored in track folder where each track has a _variable_ number of sources.
 The users specifies the target file-name (`target_file`) and the extension of sources to used for mixing.
 A linear mix is performed on the fly by summing all sources in a track folder.

 Since the number of sources differ per track, while target is fixed, a random track mix augmentation cannot be used.
 Also make sure, that you do not provide the mixture file among the sources!
+This dataset maximizes the number of tracks that can be used since it doesn't require the presence of a fixed number of sources per track.
+However, it is required to have the target file to be present.
+To increase the dataset utilization even further users can enable the `--silence-missing-targets` option that outputs silence to missing targets.

 #### File structure